By Katie Shipp, Director of Annual Giving and Advancement Communications

 On August 4, the Phi Delta Theta Foundation held its second annual giving day.
 The day raised just over $110,000 from over 570 donors.
 This is the largest single-day fundraising effort of this kind for the Foundation.

 Throughout the day live Facebook interviews featuring staff, volunteers, and students helped to spread awareness of what it means to be a member of Phi Delta Theta and how the organization is adapting in the age of COVID-19.
 While Phi Delta Theta was ahead of the curve in available online education modules, the pandemic called for many new courses to navigate recruitment and chapter operations this fall.
 The Fraternity was able to fast-track several of the initiatives in the Phi Delt 2030 strategic plan to ensure the fraternal experience could still be experienced, even from six feet apart.
-Speeding up these initiatives, while also assisting chapters with dues, implementing new scholarships for students, helping seniors find jobs, and building awareness of alumni with small business or restaurants all created a need for additional dollars to ensure a consistent high level of support.
-The alumni and friends who took the time to share and make contributions on Giving Day provided the budgetary relief to ensure that high level of support continues.
+Speeding up these initiatives, while also assisting chapters with dues, implementing new scholarships for students, helping seniors find jobs, and building awareness of alumni with small businesses or restaurants all created a need for additional dollars to ensure a consistently high level of support.
+The alumni and friends who took the time to share and make contributions on Giving Day provided the budgetary relief to ensure that a high level of support continues.

-Our Foundation staff is often asked why the Fraternity needs a Foundation?
+Our Foundation staff is often asked why the Fraternity needs a Foundation.
 This is an important question to understand.
-Of course, the Foundation has its own mission, which states that the Foundation exists to strengthen men for life by building on the tradition of our core values: Friendship, Sound Learning and Rectitude.
+Of course, the Foundation has its own mission, which states that the Foundation exists to strengthen men for life by building on the tradition of our core values: Friendship, Sound Learning, and Rectitude.

-Gifts on Giving Day ranged from $5-$10,000.
-Every one of those donors advances the Fraternity and Foundation mission.
+Gifts on Giving Day ranged from $5–$10,000.
+Every one of those donors advances the Fraternity’s and Foundation’s mission.
 It is my hope that on Giving Day you heard the message that the dollar amount of your gift is not nearly as important as the fact that you chose to give back.
 To each person who chose to place the Phi Delta Theta Foundation in their charitable giving priorities: thank you for ensuring that each young man who wants to become a stronger leader has access to join Phi Delta Theta.